jibasham/group-adjust/README.md

 I will not be writing a pure python solution.
 This one I think is offered up as a trap.
 A pure python solution would be a little awkward, and would not make use of any vectorized operations, so it would be the slowest by probably a very wide margin.
+I would guess 100x slower, maybe 10x for something extremely clever.

 ## Pandas